 In matters where children express strong views a Court may order the appointment of an Independent Children’s Lawyer (“ICL”).
 An ICL acts as a best interests representative for the child/ren but is not required to act on that child’s instructions.
 An ICL is given all the rights and responsibility of a party to the proceedings (i.e. the parents) and is expected to form their own independent view of the case.
 You can read further about ICL’s in our earlier articles.

 Importantly an ICL has a duty to ensure that any views expressed by a child are fully put before the Court.
 It should also comfort you to know that the ICL’s are specially trained and experienced practitioners skilled in identifying if a child has been coached as to what to say.

 A further way children’s views can be taken into account by the Court is by way of a family report or child inclusive memorandum prepared by a Family Consultant.
 Family Consultants are specially trained staff of the Court tasked with interviewing and preparing reports for the Court.
 A Court will place great weight on the Family Consultant’s views and often these reports will contain quotes from the children expressing their views.

-If you are having issues with parenting arrangements for a child, call Michell Meares, Accredited Specialist Family Lawyer on 4324 7699.
+If you are having issues with parenting arrangements for a child, call Amelia Cox, Accredited Specialist Family Lawyer on 4324 7699.